 Welcome to our dedicated page for China Natural Resources news (Ticker: CHNR), a resource for investors and traders seeking the latest updates and insights on China Natural Resources stock.

-China Natural Resources, Inc. (NASDAQ: CHNR) is a British Virgin Islands company focused on exploration and mining activities, particularly the acquisition and exploitation of mining rights in the Inner Mongolia Autonomous Region of the PRC.
-Through its news flow, the company provides regular updates on its exploration for lead, silver and other nonferrous metals, as well as its broader corporate developments.
+China Natural Resources, Inc. operates as a British Virgin Islands holding company focused on exploration and mining.
+The company, through operating subsidiaries in the PRC, is engaged in the acquisition and exploitation of mining rights in Inner Mongolia, including exploration for lead, silver and other nonferrous metals at the Wulatehouqi Moruogu Tong Mine.

 China Natural Resources (NASDAQ: CHNR) signed a non-binding LOI dated March 19, 2026 to acquire a Feishang subsidiary owning 59.79% of HooRii Technology (HK) for an estimated US$37–40 million paid in cash and stock.